 Surprising as it may be, translation dates way back to distant eras.
-The first recognized evidence of human translation is found in the Rosetta stone: an Egyptian decree written on a 800 kg stone over a meter high, which is written in three different languages: Egyptian hieroglyphs, demotic script and Greek.
+The first evidence of human translation can be found on the Rosetta Stone, an Egyptian decree inscribed on a stone weighing 800 kg and measuring over a meter in height, written in three different languages: Egyptian hieroglyphs, Demotic script and Greek.

-From that moment, the discipline of translation begins in terms of study and practice.
+This moment marks the beginning of the discipline of translation in terms of study and practice.
 Translation has been a vital activity for human civilization, accompanying us throughout our history, and it continues to play a key role in today’s society.

-It was with the appearance of the printing press in the fifteenth century that the activity of human translation experienced a great boom.
+The invention of the printing press in the 15th century caused a surge in the activity of human translation.
 This tool led to a dramatic increase in the use of written language to translate texts into other languages and improve communication between different cultures and societies that spoke different languages.